 On-site mitigation is presumed to be preferable to off-site mitigation.
-The decision maker may approve a plan to implement all or a portion of the required mitigation off-site, if the off-site mitigation is within the same drainage basin as the property that will be impacted by the project.
-The applicant shall demonstrate that the off-site mitigation will result in higher wetland functions, values, and/or acreage than on-site mitigation.
+The decisionmaker may approve a plan to implement all or a portion of the required mitigation off-site, if the off-site mitigation is within the same drainage basin as the property that will be impacted by the project.
+The applicant shall demonstrate that the offsite mitigation will result in higher wetland functions, values, and/or acreage than on-site mitigation.
 Required compensatory mitigation ratios shall be the same for on-site or off-site mitigation, or a combination of both.

-If the proposed on-site or off-site mitigation plan will result in the creation or expansion of a wetland or its buffer on any property other than the subject property, the plan shall not be approved until the applicant submits to the Planning Official a copy of a statement signed by the owners of all affected properties, in a form approved by the City Attorney and recorded in the King County Department of

-Elections and Records, consenting to the wetland and/or buffer creation or increase on such property.
+If the proposed on-site or off-site mitigation plan will result in the creation or expansion of a wetland or its buffer on any property other than the subject property, the plan shall not be approved until the applicant submits to the Planning Official a copy of a statement signed by the owners of all affected properties, in a form approved by the City Attorney and recorded in the King County Department of Elections and Records, consenting to the wetland and/or buffer creation or increase on such property.

-I. Mitigation Plan Requirements.
-Applicants proposing to alter wetlands or their buffers shall submit a sensitive area mitigation plan prepared by a qualified professional.
-The mitigation plan shall consist of a description of the sensitive areas and buffers affected by the proposed project, the nature and extent of impacts to those areas, and the mitigation measures to offset those impacts.
-The mitigation plan shall also contain success criteria by which the mitigation will be assessed, and plans for a five-year monitoring and maintenance program.
-The monitoring program shall consist of at least two site visits per year by a qualified professional, with annual progress reports submitted to the Planning Official and all other agencies with jurisdiction.
+Applicants proposing to alter wetlands or their buffers shall submit a sensitive area mitigation plan prepared by a Qualified Professional.
+The mitigation plan shall consist of a description of the existing functions and values of the sensitive areas wetlands and buffers affected by the proposed project, the nature and extent of impacts to those areas, and the mitigation measures to offset those impacts.
 The mitigation plan shall also contain a drawing that illustrates the compensatory mitigation elements.
 The plan and/or drawing shall list plant materials and other habitat features to be installed.
-The cost of the plan, program, reports, and drawing shall be borne by the applicant.